nadiaaldrich/project_2/README.md

 UNHCR, the UN Refugee Agency, is a global organization dedicated to saving lives, protecting rights and building a better future for refugees, forcibly displaced communities and stateless people.

-This agency gathers data that covers the movement of displaced persons (asylum seekers, refugees, internally displaced persons (IDP), stateless).
-Also included are destination country responses to asylum petitions.
+This agency gathers data that covers the movement of displaced persons (asylum seekers, refugees, internally displaced persons (IDP), and stateless).

+## Our goal was to create an interactive web application to help us visualize the movement of these people.

 ## Content:
 This dataset includes 6 csv files covering: